learningtapestry/CredentialRegistry/docs/96_deploy_airgapped_registry.md

 2. A `docker-compose.yml` file which orchestrates deployment and configuration of the above container images
 3. A checksum verification file that validates the integrity of the main file.

+**IMPORTANT NOTE: this deployment is designed for use in development and proof of concept stages only**.
+It is not intended for deployment in a production environment.
+For deployment to a production environment, consider implementing best practices for containerized applications, which include secure handling of secrets, implementing scaling and orchestration solutions (such as Kubernetes), and setting up comprehensive monitoring and logging systems.

 ## Pre-requisites
 1. Red Hat Linux server release 9.x
 2. Docker engine and Docker compose installed on the above mentioned server